ChillyWillyGuru/JagDoomEX/README.md

 ## Changelog
 ```
+241215 - Fixed transparent spectres on real hardware.
+241214 - Fixed init.s to work with real hardware.
-241210 - First commit to repo
+241210 - First commit to repo.
 241209 - Fixed the spectre - now in Super Ghostly Phantasmagoric™ rendering.
 241209 - Remapped the controls to allow for the ProPad.
 ```